graik/rotmic/README.md

         Username (leave blank to use 'raik'): admin

 If you want to start from an empty database, you can fire up the rotmic server now.
-However, if you want to load some small example data set, do it now, '''before''' running the server for the first time:
+However, if you want to load some small example data set, do it now, **before** running the server for the first time:

     ./manage.py loaddata rotmic/fixtures/users_test.json
         Installed 123 object(s) from 1 fixture(s)